London Private GP Service

-It’s also often very difficult to obtain a good degree of continuity of care with online private doctor services, so you may find you need to explain your medical history many times, which may not be the best use of your time and money.
+It’s also often very difficult to obtain a good degree of continuity of care with online services, so you may find you need to explain your medical history many times.
+That may not be the best use of your time and money.
 We’re pleased to let you choose which doctor you’d like to see in advance, so you can be assured of a good standard of continuity in your care.

-When choosing a GP, we’d always recommend making sure they’re a registered with the General Medical Council and it’s also worth checking the Care Quality Commission’s (CQC) latest assessment of their premises (there are links below) as not every medical provider in the City is registered with the CQC.
+When choosing a GP, we’d always recommend making sure they’re a registered with the General Medical Council.
+It’s also worth checking the Care Quality Commission’s (CQC) latest assessment of their premises (there are links below) as not every medical provider in the City is registered with the CQC.

 Because the CQC assess medical practices as being safe, effective, caring, responsive and well-led, checking the CQC registration status is a key step towards assessing the quality of the service you are using.

 Visiting a private doctor

 We’re always pleased to provide detailed quotations in writing as part of your care plan, before commencing any treatment.
-Although it’s sometimes difficult for a private doctor to know what care may be required, unless you already have a diagnosis, a private GP that doesn’t wish to provide a quote or treatment plan in writing should set some alarm bells ringing – most good doctors should be happy to do so.
+Although it’s sometimes difficult to know what care may be required, unless you already have a diagnosis, a private GP that doesn’t wish to provide a quote or treatment plan in writing should set some alarm bells ringing.
+Most good doctors should be happy to do so.

 Private medical insurance

 Private GP services are not always covered by medical insurance, so it’s worth checking to confirm whether you are covered to see a doctor of your own choosing.

 If you are covered and you are intending to use private medical insurance to cover any costs, you should always confirm if there is any excess payable on your policy.
-This is especially important because private doctors may need to request diagnostic tests, such as blood tests or scans, which can often be expensive.
+This is especially important because doctors may need to request diagnostic tests, such as blood tests or scans, which can often be expensive.